 Professional advocacy is built on top of the cornerstone of patient advocacy, manifesting itself in issues like safe nurse-to-patient ratios, infection prevention, and safe sedation protocols.
 Professional associations such as AANP and the SGNA play a key role in coordinating advocacy efforts and continuing education programs that benefit not only GI NPs, but also the patients they serve.

 “SGNA is integral in helping GI nurses and associates with advocacy, continuing education opportunities, and access to clinical guidelines and open-forum discussion boards for members,” Dr. Cox-North says.
 “SGNA also supports broader community healthcare initiatives focused on colorectal cancer screening and legislation aimed at improving patient care and access for individuals with GI conditions.”

 Another opportunity for advancement through professional advocacy is in the increased training and credentialing of GI NPs to perform endoscopies.
-The current number of NPs credentialed to perform endoscopies is still quite low, but, if increased, could represent a cost-effective resource for cancer screening and health maintenance in underserved populations.
+The current number of NPs credentialed to perform endoscopies is still quite low, but recent studies have found that GI NPs can offer this procedure safely and effectively.
+Increasing the number of GI NPs trained to do endoscopies could represent a cost-effective resource for cancer screening and health maintenance in underserved populations.

 It’s still early days: moving the needle on this issue would require legislative action, along with buy-in from academic centers in providing the proper training for NPs.

 Fellowships are a small but increasingly important resource for NPs transitioning into specialty areas like gastroenterology.
 They provide a transitional pipeline between education and the workforce: recent NP graduates in fellowship programs spend a year studying, and practicing, their preferred specialty.